Skip to main content

 How Access Rules Work

-Access rules grant permissions to users, groups, or roles for specific MCP servers: Applies To (Who gets access):
+Access rules grant permissions to users, groups, roles, or agent accounts for specific MCP servers.
+Each rule can include multiple principals of the same type — for example, several users or several groups in one rule.
+Applies To (Who gets access):

-• Group: Teams synced from your SSO (Engineering, Marketing, etc.)
+• Group: One or more teams synced from your SSO (Engineering, Marketing, etc.)

 Access Scope (What they can access):